jose-d/build-slurm-rocky8/README.md

 # build-slurm-rocky8
-Build slurm rpms at Rocky8 with nvml support.
+Build pmi-x and slurm rpms for Rocky8 with nvml support.

 ## Automatic build using Github Actions